DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 King Edward II

-The singers were: Carol Millard C: Queen Isabella; Michael Belle T: Gaveston; Christopher Aaron Smith T: Mortimer; Brett Johnson b: Edward III; Thomas Dawkins Bb: The Executioner; Drew Hubbard Bb: Lightborn; DEW Bb: Edward II.
-The instrumentalists were: Carol Millard: flute/piccolo; Thomas Dawkins: English horn/bassoon/contrabassoon; Christian Contreras: clarinet/tenor saxophone; Russell Southcott: guitar (alternate version, with harp); Leah Kosch: piano; Priscilla Chew: ensemble 'cello & Sam Ou: solo 'cello.
+The singers were: Carol Millard C: Queen Isabella; Michael Belle T: Gaveston; Christopher Aaron Smith T: Mortimer; Brett Johnson b: Edward III; Thomas Dawkins Bb: The Executioner; Drew Hubbard Bb: Lightborn; David Edgar Walther, B: Edward II.
+The instrumentalists were: Carol Millard: flute/piccolo; Thomas Dawkins: English horn/bassoon and contrabassoon; Christian Contreras: clarinet/tenor saxophone; Russell Southcott: guitar; Leah Kosch: piano; Priscilla Chew: ensemble 'cello & Sam Ou: solo 'cello.
 Dedicated to the cast and crew.
 To hear "Edward II" please click on Edward II or

 Christopher Marlowe to the right: